UAEU-IRI/std_googleAssistant/README.md

     - Python - Classes/Objects

-### 4- Extend Google Assistant capabilities buy defining custom actions.
+### 4- Extend Google Assistant capabilities by defining custom actions.

 ### 5- Integrate with your device.

-### 6- Win the competition.